xRahul/xRahul.github.io/_posts/2017-01-08-send-files-using-curl-in-php-54.markdown

 But for older versions, it's a struggle.

 {:.reveal}
-First of all, you can not send files using GET method.
+First of all, you can not send files using the GET method.
 That doesn't even make sense.
-Also you need the absolute path of the file.
+Also, you need the absolute path of the file.
 Relative paths won't work.

 {:.reveal}
 Here's a sample code that will work-